melinacherchali/CHD-Predictor/README.md

 The final predictions are stored in a CSV file ```final_pred.csv``` for submission.

+The test performance of our submission is of 0.418 (note : not the best score obtained on AICrowd)

 ## How to use

 1. Ensure the dataset is placed in the ```dataset_to_release``` folder.